Trigger failover and failback

 Running, scheduled, and event-triggered tasks may be impacted during the failover window.
 Tasks may fail and require a retry.

-In the Astro UI, go to Organization Settings > Clusters and select your primary cluster.
-In the Disaster Recovery section, confirm the status badge shows Active: [region] (primary).
+In the Astro UI, go to Organization Settings > Clusters, select your primary cluster, and open the Disaster Recovery tab.
+Confirm the Status indicator shows the primary region is active.

 Initiate failover